trasksmith/FacialRecognition/README.md

   - OpenCV: Used for video, image manipulation, displaying imformation
   - facial_recognition: Used to find faces, encode faces, and compare faces
   - pickle: Used for saving the facial encodings
-  - haarcascade_frontalface_default.xml: Used for finding face location for bounding boxes
+  - haarcascade_frontalface_default.xml: Created by Rainer Lienhart and used for finding face location for bounding boxes

 The next steps will be to add a notification system which alerts the user who is at the door or if it is an unknown person
 ## Credits